 A truck-mounted, hollow-stem auger drill rig will be mobilized to the Site after access has been obtained and underground utility and line locates have been completed.
-The drill rig will be used to advance soil borings to an anticipated depth of 85 feet below ground surface (bgs).
-During soil boring activities, soil screening will be conducted from the ground surface (or from the base of air knife or HydroVac excavated pothole) to the base of the borehole using direct-push continuous sampling or dry coring methods.
-In the event that auger refusal occurs before the maximum depth has been reached, the drill rig will convert to air rotary and a rotary bit will be used to obtain the maximum depth.
+The drill rig will be used to advance soil borings to an anticipated depth of 30-35 feet bgs.
+During soil boring activities, soil screening will be conducted from the ground surface to the base of the borehole using direct-push continuous sampling or dry coring methods.
+In the event auger refusal occurs before the maximum depth has been reached, the drill rig will convert to air rotary and a rotary bit will be used to obtain the maximum depth.
 Other than lithologic descriptions, soil screening will not be conducted on intervals drilled via air rotary.